Bitcoin fraud, theft, and security statistics

 Cryptojacking uses malware to mine bitcoin or other cryptocurrency on the victim’s device, and the attacker pockets the proceeds.
 It was predicted that the 2019 demise of Coinhive (then the largest crypto mining operation) would signal the death of cryptojacking.

-The 2022 SonicWall report breaks things down by region.
-Interestingly, while Europe saw a 60 percent increase in cryptojacking attempts, nowhere else had such a significant rise.
-In fact, in the US, there was an increase of just four percent and in Asia, attempts actually fell 37 percent.
+The 2023 SonicWall report breaks things down by region.
+Interestingly, Europe experienced a never-before-seen 788 percent increase in cryptojacking attempts, while Asia saw an increase of just one percent.

 8. £3.5 billion is at stake in lawsuits brought about by claimed bitcoin inventor Craig Wright